Rishavkapil/DevOps_Notes/DNS/DNS RECORD TYPES.md

 The 'Priority' number before the domains before these MX records indicates preference, the lower 'priority' value is prefered .
 This server will always try mailhost 1 because it has lower priority value.

+### TXT records

+Lets an admin store text nodes in the record.
+These records are often used for email security.